 You might find it hard to believe, because a lot of boat owners don't notice a hack job of a boat detail.
 We're not like most boat detailers we go out our way to educate the customer of our processes, proper boat detailing procedures, transparency about the products we use and why we use certain strategies on severely oxidized boats we wouldn't use on a boats that have been maintained and the gel-coat is in healthy condition.

 Reason Why Boat Owners Don't Notice a Hack Job of a Boat Detail.
 More common than not, people are more concerned with price rather than good craftsmanship.

 I have spoken to several boat owners that have come over to observe while we were working on boats.
-They usually want us to take a look at their boat, and I tell you, it's rare that I find a boat that has been maintained, in most cases it hasn't been detailed/waxed in the last 2-5 years.
+They usually want us to take a look at their boat, and I tell you, it's rare that I find a boat that has been well maintained, in most cases it hasn't been detailed/waxed in the last 2-5 years.

 I begin explaining the process it takes to remove oxidation: anytime you do heavy oxidation removal, you will have to do at least a (3) step process in order to restore the health of the gel-coat if you want it to look right.
 If you don't want it to look right its a huge chance your boat is going to look like the boat in the video above; swirls, holograms and buffer